Images, Scans, Photographs,

 Scanned Objects

-An autographed program from a Siegfried & Roy show we went to a few years ago.
+Autographed program from a Siegfried & Roy show we went to years ago.

-A photo ID of Dad's when he owned a company he created called Koch Systems.
+Dad's Photo ID from when a company he founded, Koch Systems.
 He doesn't look anything like this today, however.

-Another photo ID.
+Mom's Photo ID.
 This one is Mom's... who looks good enough, but like Dad's badge, the suit screams 1980s.
-And the people lay eyes upon those styles scream too!
+And the people who lay eyes upon those styles scream too!

 "Giant Door" is a poster from a play that was done at College of DuPage a couple years ago.

-Here is a pewter Daffy Duck figurine, about an inch and a half high, which has him dressed as a proper English gentleman.
+Daffy Duck pewter figurine, with him as a proper English gentleman.

 3-D, Digitally Enhanced and Special-Effects Images